Nintendo's $300 Wii U goes on sale November 18 in U.S

 | NEW YORK/TOKYO

-NEW YORK/TOKYO Nintendo Co's Wii U will hit U.S. store shelves November 18 starting at just under $300, as the creator of Super Mario looks to regain the lead in gaming from Sony and Microsoft, and fend off tablet and smartphone makers led by Apple Inc.
+NEW YORK/TOKYO Nintendo Co's Wii U will hit U.S. store shelves November 18 starting at just under $300 (186 pounds), as the creator of Super Mario looks to regain the lead in gaming from Sony and Microsoft, and fend off tablet and smartphone makers led by Apple Inc.

 The new version of the console that took the industry by storm six years ago comes with a built-in DVR that will allow users to watch and record live television like a cable set-top box.